passcod/blook/transcripts/queerly-there-special-01.md

 Thankfully Archie doesn't give any fucks.
 He just likes wearing it.

-It's weird that we give this complete lack of understanding about gender clothing for magical people, and they will dress unconventional and gender neutrally, and yet we wind up with gendered uniforms and gendered Yule Ball clothing in the film.
+It's weird that we have this complete lack of understanding about gendered clothing for magical people, and they all dress unconventionally and gender neutrally, and yet we wind up with gendered uniforms and gendered Yule Ball clothing in the film.

 -----------

-It was around this point in the script writing that I realized the episode was going to be huge, so I've divided it into two parts.
+It was around this point in the script writing that I realised the episode was going to be huge, so I've divided it into two parts.
 This first part covers dormitories, Dumbledore, and dancing; the second part will into witches, werewolves, and I'll discuss some queer — potential — queer readings of some of